informjennifer/WashU-datarescue/how-to-start/track-2-data-assessment.md

 * Use Data Tracking sheet for title and URL to find other information to create description
 * When metadata has been entered, change status of row in column K to "Needs Checksum" &#x20;

 🛠️**Skills Needed:** Have reading and writing literacy in English language to create metadata in English.
-Ability to distinguish between different types of metadata fields (who, what, when. where, how)
+Ability to distinguish between different types of metadata fields (who, what, when, where, how)

 #### <mark style="background-color:purple;">3.
 Contribute capture suggestions for select repositories (</mark>[<mark style="background-color:purple;">End of Term (EoT</mark>](https://eotarchive.org/)<mark style="background-color:purple;">) or</mark> [<mark style="background-color:purple;">Internet Archive</mark>](https://archive.org/)<mark style="background-color:purple;">) collection</mark>